 3.9 Participants shall refrain from disseminating false or misleading information or from withholding information necessary to a full, fair, and complete consideration of the issues.

-3.10 Participants shall not harass, threaten or coerce any STP Members in an effort to persuade or sway votes.
-This does not preclude professional, respectful communications that contain information and/or present perspectives intended to persuade other STP Members to lend their support or opposition to issues, proposals, etc.
+3.10 Participants shall not harass, threaten or coerce any STP or committee members in an effort to persuade or sway votes.
+This does not preclude professional, respectful communications that contain information and/or present perspectives intended to persuade other participants to lend their support or opposition to issues, proposals, etc.

 5.1 Participants shall respect UL's copyright and the copyright of other individuals and organizations.